The B-52s: 1988–1992: Comeback, Cosmic Thing, and Good Stuff

-1993–2007: Soundtrack appearances, 25th anniversary and touring
+1993–2007: Soundtrack appearances, 25th anniversary, and touring

 The band had their next chart entry in 1994 when, as the BC-52's, they appeared in The Flintstones live-action movie and sang the title song.
-When released as a single, it reached No. 33 in the U.S. and No. 3 in the UK.
+When released as a single, it reached number 33 in the U.S. and number three in the UK.
 In 1994, Pierson and Schneider also sang on the theme song for the Nickelodeon series Rocko's Modern Life from the second season onward.
 In the 1990s, former Duran Duran drummer Sterling Campbell joined the band, but left in 2000 to tour with David Bowie and was replaced that year by Zack Alford, who had recorded and toured with the band during the Cosmic Thing era.
 Pierson and Cindy Wilson recorded a cover of the McFadden & Whitehead song "Ain't No Stoppin' Us Now" for the 1996 film The Associate, starring Whoopi Goldberg.
-Wilson rejoined the B-52's the same year.
+Wilson rejoined the B-52s the same year.

-A career retrospective, Time Capsule: Songs for a Future Generation, appeared in 1998, along with two remixed maxi-singles: "Summer of Love '98" and "Hallucinating Pluto".
+A career retrospective, Time Capsule: Songs for a Future Generation, appeared in 1998, along with two remixed maxisingles: "Summer of Love '98" and "Hallucinating Pluto".
 A major tour (with co-headliners the Pretenders) to promote the collection took place.
-"Debbie", another single from the album (a tribute to Blondie's Debbie Harry), placed No. 35 on Billboards Hot Modern Rock Tracks.
+"Debbie", another single from the album (a tribute to Blondie's Debbie Harry), placed number 35 on Billboards Hot Modern Rock Tracks.
 In 1999, they recorded a parody of "Love Shack" called "Glove Slap" for an episode of The Simpsons.
 In 2000, they co-headlined another major tour with the Go-Go's and recorded the song "The Chosen One" for the movie Pokémon: The Movie 2000.